-First, the Financial Industry Regulatory Authority will review a controversial proposal in arbitration cases that allows brokers to expunge black marks from their record.
-Second, is the Investor Choice Act of 2013, a bill intended to ensure that investors have access to the judicial system by prohibiting use of mandatory pre-dispute securities arbitration agreements.
+First, announced Thursday, the Financial Industry Regulatory Authority will review a controversial proposal in arbitration cases that allows brokers to expunge black marks from their record.
+Second, introduced Aug.
+2, is the Investors Choice Act of 2013, a bill intended to ensure that investors have access to the judicial system by prohibiting use of mandatory pre-dispute securities arbitration agreements.

-Linda Fienberg, president of FINRA’s dispute resolution unit, told a gathering of industry attorneys at a New York event held by the Practising Law Institute in early August that FINRA is “looking at the issues raised by investors concerning settlement negotiations when an expungement request is involved,” according to Reuters.
+Linda Fienberg, president of FINRA’s dispute resolution unit, told a gathering of industry attorneys late Thursday at a New York event held by the Practising Law Institute that FINRA is “looking at the issues raised by investors concerning settlement negotiations when an expungement request is involved,” according to Reuters.

 Feinberg said to expect a new rule proposal on the subject as soon as April.

 Reuters reported that according to a review by Seth Lipner, a New York lawyer who represents individuals in arbitration claims against the industry, brokers who asked arbitrators for expungement after investors’ cases settled succeeded 93% of the time.
 “Expungement is just too easy after settlement,” Lipner told Reuters.

 But independent broker-dealer recruiter Jonathan Henschen (right) told ThinkAdvisor on Monday that “in today’s environment, getting any marks expunged from [a broker’s] record is very difficult.”
 To say that “it is too easy to erase some of the criticism made against them is simply not true — it is very difficult to get anything removed.”